pdubroy/til/js/2025-10-05-WebAssembly-library-initialization-patterns.md

 1. How to bundle or fetch the .wasm payload, which may be relatively large.
 2. How to deal with module instantiation, which is typically async.

-In this post, I'm only concerned with #2 — how to deal with async module instantion.
+In this post, I'm only concerned with #2 — how to deal with module instantion.

 ## Async factory function as default export